fatihguelec/Signal-Reconstruction-in-Diffusion-based-Molecular-Communication/README.md

 **Overview**

-This repository contains MATLAB codes developed to simulate the reconstruction of molecular signals in diffusion-based molecular communication (MC) systems.
+This repository contains MATLAB codes developed in 2018 to simulate the reconstruction of molecular signals in diffusion-based molecular communication (MC) systems.
 Additionally, the simulation codes for the optimal receiver nanomachine design are provided.
 These codes are based on the model proposed in the following paper:

 **Citation:**